 Special school nursing

-Our special school nurses who are health professionals with additional training to provide specialist nursing and public health advice to schools and children with disabilities and complex physical and/or emotional health needs.
+Our special school nurses are health professionals with additional training to provide specialist nursing and public health advice in specific schools.
+This includes delivering education to children with disabilities and complex physical and/or emotional health needs.

 - health assessments and care plans

 - training for school staff on specific health conditions and medications in school

 - healthy relationships

 - the promotion of healthy lifestyles with groups and individuals

 Nurses can discuss issues with you on the telephone, see you in school or visit you at home.
 If you need an appointment please call the nurse to arrange this.
 Nurses are available term time during school hours, though some after school appointments may also be available.

 Students also have identified times at lunchtime drop in sessions when they can speak to the nurses or via their classroom teacher and support assistants.